Podcast: Download

 As Dr. Christine Till discovered while researching the cognitive training software called Cogmed, people only received substantial results when they paired the software experience with personal coaching sessions.

-Please consider this before spending even a minute with any of the brain training games out there.
-They might be entertaining, but without the proper features cognitive activities need to have in order to serve you, they’re also potentially empty.
+Online games might be entertaining, but without the proper features cognitive activities need to have in order to serve you, they’re also potentially empty.

 Cognitive Training Benefits